MaximeArn/Docker-formation/README.md

 or only the running containers started by docker-compose `docker-compose ps` we can also add the `-a` option to see the containers started using `docker-compose run`

+## Stop container

+to stop all the containers launched by docker compose we use the following command:
+`docker-compose down`
+this command will stop each container and remove it.
+Moreover it will remove all networks created.

+To deletevolumes too we can add the `-v` option

+:warning: docker-compose never reuses anonymous volumes it always recreates new ones.